NVIDIA/aistore/cmd/cli/resources/object.md

-# GET, PUT, APPEND, PROMOTE, and other operations on objects
+# CLI Reference for Objects
+This section lists operations (such as GET, PUT, APPEND, PROMOTE) on *objects* using the AIS CLI, with `ais object`.

+## Table of Contents
 - [GET object](#get-object)
 - [Print object content](#print-object-content)
 - [Show object properties](#show-object-properties)